ZenWave360/ZenWave360.github.io/home-codex.md

   signal, but the hero should stay platform-first.
 --------------------------------------------------------------------------------

-BAND 1: HUMANS EXPLORE, TOOLS CONNECT, AI UNDERSTANDS
+BAND 1: HUMANS EXPLORE, TOOLS CONNECT, AI UNDERSTANDS + DISCOVER -> SHAPE -> GENERATE -> NAVIGATE
 --------------------------------------------------------------------------------
 Purpose:
-Make the platform thesis memorable before showing the lifecycle graphic.
+Make the platform thesis memorable, then show the lifecycle cards that explain how the platform works.

 This band explains why the architecture world model matters:
 - Humans can explore architecture by meaning, not by hunting through isolated